Freshwater Turtle Management

 - Escambia map turtles - two

-- Diamondback terrapins - two
+- Diamondback terrapins - zero

 No one may sell turtles taken from the wild in Florida.
 In addition, no one may buy, sell, or possess for sale alligator snapping turtles, Barbour's map turtles, Suwannee cooters or parts thereof.